How Clubhouses Can Help

-Click Here a PDF version of the Standards in Russian
+Click Here to Download a PDF version of the Standards in Russian.

 Click Here to Download a PDF version of the Standards in Spanish.

-The Standards provide the basis for assessing Clubhouse quality, through the International Center for Clubhouse Development (ICCD) accreditation process.
+The Standards provide the basis for assessing Clubhouse quality, through the Clubhouse International Accreditation process.

 Every two years the worldwide Clubhouse community reviews these Standards, and amends them as deemed necessary.
-The process is coordinated by the ICCD Standards Review Committee, made up of members and staff of ICCD-certified Clubhouses from around the world.
+The process is coordinated by the Clubhouse International Standards Review Committee, made up of members and staff of Accredited Clubhouses from around the world.

 1. Membership is voluntary and without time limits.

 2. The Clubhouse has control over its acceptance of new members.
 Membership is open to anyone with a history of mental illness, unless that person poses a significant and current threat to the general safety of the Clubhouse community.